-The long-term impact on the coach industry of a failure by government to provide bespoke support during the coronavirus COVID-19 pandemic has been further explored in a virtual meeting between operators and Emma Hardy, Labour MP for Kingston upon Hull West and Hessle.
+The long-term impact on the coach industry of a failure by government to provide bespoke support during the coronavirus COVID-19 pandemic has been further explored in a virtual meeting on 21 October between operators and Emma Hardy, Labour MP for Kingston upon Hull West and Hessle.

 Streamed via social media, the meeting poured more water on the increasingly fanciful idea that a requirement for more dedicated home-to-school transport us a lifeline for many coach operators.
 With the loss of ‘infill’ work, insufficient revenue is being raised by the vehicles employed to sustain some businesses for the long term.